elvis-epx/IoT/mpy/README.md

 - profiles/energy/boot.py that becomes the boot.py when installed into the ESP32
 - profiles/energy/main.py that becomes the main.py
+- profiles/energy/stage.py is used by testing and coverage framework.
 - profiles/energy/config.txt.example is an example of configuration file for the profile
+- profiles/energy/manifest.mpf is used by the cpall script (based on mpfshell) to upload all code to the ESP32 via serial port.
+- profiles/energy/manifest.ota directs the OTA update of the code (otascript tool).

-- profiles/energy/config.txt is the configuration file (based on the example above) that you should create for your particular need.
+You should create a config file for your particular need.
 This becomes the file config.txt in the ESP32.
 The pcp\_conf script automates the copy of this file to the MCU.
-- energy.mpf is a manifest used by the cpall script (based on mpfshell) to upload all code to the ESP32 via serial port.

 The following files are optional, but generally they exist:

-- energy.ota is a manifest that directs the OTA update of the code (otascript tool).
-- energy\_stage.py is used by testing and coverage framework.
 - lib/energy/\*.py are the profile-specific modules

-The profile-specific modules tend to follow a pattern:
+Using now the h2o profile as example, the profile-specific modules tend to follow a pattern:

-- lib/profile/sensor.py contains interfaces with hardware sensors.
+- lib/h2o/sensor.py contains interfaces to hardware sensors, if they exist.
 Some modules talk directly with the hardware, some do it through third-party modules found at lib/third/.
-- lib/profile/actuator.py contains interfaces with hardware actuators.
+- lib/h2o/actuator.py contains interfaces with hardware actuators, if they exist.
-- lib/profile/service.py contains classes that represent MQTT topics (published and subscribed).
+- lib/h2o/service.py contains classes that represent MQTT topics (published and subscribed), or ESP-NOW topics.

 ## Anatomy of the common modules